TomerFi/jpms-migration-playground/post/POST.md

 [INFO] Required filename-based automodules detected: [foo-0.0.1.jar].
 Please don't publish this project to a public artifact repository!
 ```

-This will not suffice, I won't be able to really make the best of `JPMS`.</br>
+This will not suffice, I won't be able to make the best of `JPMS`.</br>
 Features like `jlink` don't work with `automatic modules`. :disappointed:

 ### Third Solution